Fabrazyme Infusion Therapy

 • Provider’s signature

-If you or someone you care about has one of the conditions that Fabrazyme infusions treat, you may want to learn more about IV infusion treatments with agalsidase beta.
-To find an IVX Health infusion center near you, please click here.
+If you or someone you care about has one of the conditions that Fabrazyme treats, IVX Health would be honored to provide your care.
+To find an IVX Health center near you, please click here.

-Patients chose IVX Health to receive their ongoing Fabrazyme treatments because:
+Patients choose IVX Health for ongoing Fabrazyme treatments because:

 • ALL private suites